The Best Years of Our Lives (Steve Harley & Cockney Rebel song): Background

 Following the split of the original Cockney Rebel line-up in July 1974, Harley assembled a new line-up later in the year and renamed the band Steve Harley & Cockney Rebel.
 In November–December 1974, the new band recorded The Best Years of Our Lives album at Abbey Road Studios and Air Studios in London.
-In 2014, Harley recalled of the song's recording, "We played it live in the studio, all sat round together.
-There were no overdubs, and we all wanted to get the feel of the song on record."
+Speaking to the Sunderland Echo in 1975, Harley said about the recording of the song: "It's probably my favourite recording ever of my own of Cockney Rebel, because we did it completely live in the studio with not one overdub.
+It feels rich with emotion, it's played with feel and soul, and that's what I wanted."
 He told The Cockney Rebel Connections Show in 2021, "That was recorded totally live.
 I was walking around; I had a hand mike on a very long lead.
 The [band] were all in situ and I was just walking around singing to them.
 And we kept it that way.
 Alan [Parsons] said, 'Do you want to [record] this properly?' and I said, 'Nah, it's pretty good like that isn't it?'"

-Speaking to Record & Popswop Mirror in 1974, Harley described "The Best Years of Our Lives" as a "big song" and one which he "sing[s] a lot because it means a lot to me" He added, "I'm considering using [the name] for the album title because the whole album is like it, the whole album is a theme."
+Harley was inspired lyrically by the concept of the 1946 American drama film of the same name.
+He said in 1975: "The movie [is] about men coming back from war [as] changed men.
+My story is of a changed man who has in fact entered the best years of his life even though on the surface they appear to be the worst."
+Speaking to Record & Popswop Mirror in 1974, Harley described "The Best Years of Our Lives" as a "big song" and one which he "sing[s] a lot because it means a lot to me".
 When the band performed the song live at the Hammersmith Odeon on 14 April 1975, Harley announced it as "the most serious song I've ever wrote in my life".
 Since then, the song has consistently been a popular inclusion at Harley and the band's concerts, however, the song has undergone multiple arrangement changes over the years (most notably concerning how the song is played during acoustic tours).

 In 2014, EMI released a definitive edition of the album as a four CD + DVD box-set.
 On disc one, a previously unreleased acoustic demo of "The Best Years of Our Lives" was included.
 In an online diary entry, Harley said of the demo: